Sinclair-Stevenson

 Sinclair-Stevenson Ltd was a British publisher founded in 1989 by Christopher Sinclair-Stevenson.

 Christopher Sinclair-Stevenson became an editor at Hamish Hamilton in 1961.
 Thirteen years later in 1974 he became managing director, establishing "a close-knit and successful team", he "developed an unrivalled reputation for looking after his authors".
 Then in 1989 he resigned and set up his own company, Sinclair-Stevenson Ltd, and took a number of staff and authors with him.

+In 1992, the company was sold at a loss to Reed.
 Sinclair-Stevenson Ltd was subsumed into the Random House Group in February 1997 with the purchase of the Reed Consumer Trade Division.
+The company was finally wound up in 2000.